Visit the Horne Museum

 Fees

-Concessions: students, over 65, groups of at least 10 people, Fai members, Touring Club Members, ICOM members, ACI members, Unicoop members and Santa Croce ticket holders.
+Concessions: students up to 26 years old, over 65, groups of at least 10 people, Fai members, Touring Club Members, ICOM members, ACI members, Unicoop members, Santa Croce ticket holders and Museo Galileo ticket holders.

 Admission free: children up to 6 years of age, visitors with disabilities and their caregivers, group leaders, teachers with their classes, journalists with prior accreditation displaying professional ID, tour guides.